Curve/EasyBonsai3/README.md

 mov 1, 2 # 3
 ; spaces are ignored, so it can also be written like this for example mov 1,2#3
+; or if compiled with `-ah` flag mov 1, 2 ; Variable 3 still needs to be initialized but will be auto filled in.
 ; code...
 ; or set a variable to 0!
 mov 1, NULL ; "1" will now be 0